XavaDigital/ServerlessSaas/README.md

 ## Payments with Stripe

 Stripe is the most popular payment processor for internet businesses.
-This project comes with a Stripe integration for handling subscription payments.
-For this we make use of Stripe Checkout and Stripe Billing Customer Portal.
+This project comes with Stripe integration for handling subscription payments.
+For this, we make use of Stripe Checkout and Stripe Billing Customer Portal.

 - Stripe Checkout creates a secure, Stripe-hosted payment page that lets you collect payments quickly.
 It works across devices and is designed to increase your conversion.
-- Stripe Customer portal is a secure, Stripe-hosted page that lets your customers manage their subscriptions and billing details.
+- The stripe Customer portal is a secure, Stripe-hosted page that lets your customers manage their subscriptions and billing details.

 #### Getting started